nick-funk/ts-graphql-starter/README.md

 A starter app for prototyping out GraphQL apps with Typescript.

-Key functionality is allowing for modulare, composable GraphQL schemas that can be either dynamically or statically built and consumed.
+Key functionality is allowing for modular, composable GraphQL schemas that can be either dynamically or statically built and consumed.

 # Start it up